dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 #### Lists from Excel

-Instead of being fully defined in JSON, a list can be imported from one or several Excel files.
-In this case, the `nodes` element of the root node consists of {"folder": "path-to-folder-containing-the-excel-files"}.
+Instead of being described in JSON, a list can be imported from one or several Excel files.
+In this case, the `nodes` element of the root node consists of {"folder": "<path-to-folder-containing-the-excel-files>"}.
 In the above example, the list "colors" could be imported as follows:

 ```json